Lake-ripley-resorts-from-bygone-era

 Special to the Lakes Edition

-Resorts of the past once plentiful along Lake Ripley's shoreline have a long history stretching back to the late nineteenth century.
-The most vibrant era of the grand lodges occurred between the 1920s and the 1970s.
-During that period, visitors from cities -such as Madison, Milwaukee, Chicago, and Rockford- found their way in the Summer months to this idyllic bastion of nature abounding along the wooded shorelines of Lake Ripley, conveniently accessible to these regional travelers looking for a nearby vacation getaway.
-The grand lodges of Lake Ripley catered to the recreational comfort of guests who sought high relief from rat-race pursuit of the "American dream."
+Resorts of the past that were scattered along Lake Ripley's shoreline have a history stretching back to the late nineteenth century.
+However, the era of the grand lodges had its heyday from the 1920s to the 1970s.
+During that period, visitors from bigger cities -such as Madison, Milwaukee, Chicago, and Rockford- found their way to this lovely bastions of nature abounding throughout Wisconsin,

 (Photo courtesy of Lake Ripley Lodge)